 Written correspondence sent via email is generally referred to as business email.
 It should be sent through an official account, like your business email address.
 It shouldn’t be informal or casual—exactly how you don’t use text talk in professional correspondence.

 This doesn’t mean business emails have to be boring, though!
-A suitably formatted business email doesn’t have to look stuffy or unnatural at all.
+A suitably formatted business email doesn’t have to look stuffy or unnatural.
 Here are some tips for writing great-looking messages.

 8 Professional Business Email Writing Tips